Ready to optimize your finance processes with hyperautomation? Let’s dive in.

 Tipalti is a comprehensive global payables solution that offers a variety of features and services for nonprofits.
 The accounts payable automation solution enables nonprofit organizations to quickly process expenses, pay multiple suppliers, and save up to 80% of the time completing the workflows.
 The system offers self-service supplier onboarding, collects electronic W-9 and W-8 series forms, and uses over 26,000 automated electronic payment rules to help you avoid making fraudulent and duplicate payments.

 Time-saving efficiencies help nonprofits ease employee workload and reduce burnout.
 Tipalti helps a nonprofit strengthen financial controls to mitigate risks and reduce payment errors by up to 66%.
 Nonprofits can automate invoice processing and scale successfully by managing headcount, reducing costs, and automating supplier management.
-Tipalti also offers Approve, a procurement solution that assists early-stage nonprofits in automating the buying process and ridding themselves of Excel spreadsheets.
+Tipalti also offers procurement, which assists early-stage nonprofits in automating the buying process and ridding themselves of Excel spreadsheets.

 A state-approved online education platform, Aceable saves 90 days per year using Tipalti to replace manual tasks.
 As Nancy Spencer, VP of Finance stated:

-The Tipalti platform boasts a 99% retention rate and a 98% customer satisfaction rate.
-The software is AI/ML-driven and provides robotic process automation (RPA) that strengthens the efficiency and controls of any sized nonprofit.
+The Tipalti platform boasts a 99% customer retention rate and a 98% customer satisfaction rate.
+The software is AI/ML-driven and provides robotic process automation (RPA) that strengthens the efficiency and controls of any nonprofit of any size.

 Strengths